AirplanegoBrr/AirplaneGoBrr/README.md

 ## CopyRight

 How my copyright works is VERY simple.
-Just put (some where on your project/website (it can even be a comment in the HTML ok??)) "<code> was sorced from AirplaneGobrr(APGB)"
+Just put (some where on your project/website (it can even be a comment in the HTML ok??)) "<code> was sorced from AirplaneGobrr(APGB)"<br>
 I ask you just follow it please.
 Its very simple.
 I won't enforce it but I ask out of the kindness of my heart that you do <3